Click Here for Our Recommended Antivirus for Your Device

 What is Emo Subculture?

 The emo subculture originated from die-hard fans of emocore or emotional hardcore music genre.
 This music genre follows the style of punk rock music.
-It got reinvented with a lot of pop-punk or indie rock style.
+It got reinvented with a lot of pop-punk or indie rock styles.

-The fans of this music genre paved way for emo subculture.
-Inspired by the music genre, they started having their own dressing style and appearance.
+The fans of this music genre paved the way for emo subculture.
+Inspired by the music genre, they started having their dressing style and appearance.
 People who were die-hard fans of emo music were referred to as emos or emo kids.

 Nevertheless, emo subculture is still prevalent in most of the USA.
 Though it faced a decline in the year 2010, the revival of underground emo emerged.